-Sea ice normally flows out of the Gulf of St. Lawrence, pushed by northwest winds and the mean ocean current pattern.
+Sea ice normally flows out of the Gulf of St. Lawrence, pushed by northwest winds and the mean ocean currents.
 Seaward of Cabot Strait, ice can appear as early as January and remain as late as May.
-Based on ice records since the 1960s, ice often extends onto the Scotian Shelf covering a large area of the northeastern region and will reach south along the Atlantic coast of Nova Scotia, at times to Halifax.
-Historical records back to the late-1800s suggest that ice extended as far south as the Gulf of Maine on rare occasions (A. Ruffman, Geomarine Associates Ltd., Halifax, pers. comm.).
-The monthly estimates of the ice area seaward of Cabot Strait since the 1960s shows that less ice than normal was transported onto the Scotian Shelf during 1996 (Fig. 17) and was significantly less than 1995 in all months.
+Based on ice records since the 1960s, ice often extends onto the Scotian Shelf covering a large area of the northeastern region and will reach south along the Atlantic coast of Nova Scotia to Halifax.
+Historical records suggest that back in the late 1800s ice extended as far south as the Gulf of Maine on rare occasions (A. Ruffman, Halifax, personal communication).
+The monthly estimates of the ice area seaward of Cabot Strait since the 1960s shows that less ice than normal was transported onto the Scotian Shelf during 1996 (Fig. 16) and it was significantly less than 1995 in all months.
 The loose and thin ice observed in the Gulf likely contributed to its rapid break-up and melting once it reached the Scotian Shelf.
 The data indicate that 1996 was a light ice year on the Scotian Shelf.